Keybsqatar/iPayAndroidSDK/README.md

 - mobileNumber: Sender’s phone number.
 - iPayCustomerID: Your iPay customer identifier.
 - savedBillId (only for Saved Top‑up): ID of the transaction to display.
+- billingRef String: (only for View Voucher): The Billing Reference for the transaction.